learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 * Practice filtering down to relevant columns
 * Practice applying `sklearn.impute` to fill in missing values
 * Practice applying `sklearn.preprocessing`:
-  * `LabelBinarizer` for converting binary categories to 0 and 1 within a single column
+  * `OrdinalEncoder` for converting binary categories to 0 and 1 within a single column
   * `OneHotEncoder` for creating multiple "dummy" columns to represent multiple categories
-  * `PolynomialFeatures` for creating interaction terms
-  * `StandardScaler` for scaling data

 ## Your Task: Prepare the Ames Housing Dataset for Modeling